 We follow gene expression in real-time by applying a variety of fluorescent tags to genes, mRNAs and proteins, and have developed a number of cell systems in which gene expression, or mRNA transcription, can be examined and quantified.

-We are able to observe single genes in living cells and quantify the action of a gene as it unfolds before our eyes.
-Using this approach, we can monitor the influence of promoter regions, on the activity of an oncogene in living cells, thereby elucidating the over-expression pathway in cancerous cells.
+We are able to observe single genes in living cells and to quantify the action of a gene as it unfolds before our eyes.
+Using this approach, we can monitor the influence of promoter regions and transcription factors, on the activity of an oncogene in living cells, thereby elucidating the over-expression pathway in cancerous cells.

-As the process of transcription occurs, the pre-mRNA undergoes a number of processing events such as capping, splicing and polyadenylation.
+As the process of transcription transpires, the pre-mRNA undergoes a number of processing events such as capping, splicing and polyadenylation.
 Since these processes occur co-transcriptionally, it is important to determine whether they affect transcription kinetics.
-We are examining the real-time kinetics of the co-transcriptional process of pre-mRNA splicing using live cell imaging techniques (FRAP and photoactivation) followed by kinetic modeling for analysis of the kinetic data.
+We are examining the real-time kinetics of the co-transcriptional process of pre-mRNA splicing using live cell imaging techniques (FRAP, photoactivation and FCS) followed by kinetic modeling for analysis of the kinetic data.

 Cytoplasmic mRNAs can be translated by ribosomes, stored in granules, or degraded by a variety of surveillance mechanisms.
 A group of structures involved in mRNA storage and decay are cytoplasmic P-bodies.
-We are interested in understanding the dynamics of cytoplasmic P-bodies in living cells in relation to mRNA kinetics, and imaging the "mRNA localization" process in real-time will assist in revealing the fate of mRNAs in cells.
+We are interested in understanding the dynamics of cytoplasmic P-bodies in living cells in relation to mRNA kinetics.
+Imaging the "mRNA localization" process in real-time will assist in revealing the fate of mRNAs in cells.